Are you an avid sports fan who loves to write?

 Fantasy Sportswriter Jobs to Consider

-In a brief period, it has become a popular culture niche, paving ways for freelance writers to break into this new realm.
+In a brief period, it has become a popular culture niche, paving a way for freelance writers to break into this new realm.
 Here are a few writing gigs you can get in this industry.

 1. Content Creator